Impact of war on children: Attachment theory

 Children who are detached from a family in early age may go through problems regarding attachment.
 Children under five are more likely to experience a greater risk of depression and anxiety compared to adolescents.
 Attachment theory suggests that the ability of a child to create attachment can be deterred by deviant environmental conditions and reflected experiences with caregivers.
 Different types of attachments can be formed with different caregivers and upbringing environment.
 In addition, different experiences of attachment in childhood are known to be related to mental health issues in adulthood.

 Other psychological impacts

 Children in war-zones witness and experience horrendous violent activities which may lead to development of psychological disorders such as posttraumatic stress disorder (PTSD).
 By 2017, 3 million children from Syria have witnessed effects of war directly.
 80% of the 94 Iraqi children exposed to the Feb 13, 1991 bombing showed PTSD symptoms.
 Also, study shows that 41 percent of Palestinian children from Gaza Strip suffered from PTSD.
 The incidence of the effects of war has a 10 to 90 percent variation in terms of developing PTSD, depression and behavioral problems.
 PTSD is known to have intergenerational effects.

+The disruption of education during the Israel–Lebanon war has raised concerns about the long-term psychological and social effects on Lebanese children.
+According to education experts quoted by Al Jazeera, the conflict may have created a "lost generation" of children, marked by growing social inequalities and a weakened sense of national identity.
+Carlos Naffah, an academic researcher, said that neglecting citizenship education in favour of science and mathematics could have dangerous consequences in Lebanon's multi-sectarian society.
+He added that "the mission of an education system is to build citizens."

+Neuroscience suggests that the brains of children in war zones are often hyper-focused on threats and risks, putting the brains in sympathetic mode.
+When the sympathetic mode is prolonged, the brain allocates the body's energy and resources to staying alive rather than to thinking or regulating that require more cognitive function beyond sympathetic nervous reactions.